 The Melbourne Declaration on Education Goals for Young Australians (2008) states: “Schools play a vital role in promoting the intellectual, physical, social, emotional, moral, spiritual and aesthetic development and wellbeing of young Australians”.

-At Pascoe Vale Primary School all students participate in a weekly session promoting aspects of social, emotional and educational health.
-Many of these sessions will take place in the SEEL area (PELC Building).
-This area is a calm, multipurpose space where our SEEL activities take place.
-These are some of the areas that SEEL covers throughout the year:-
+At Pascoe Vale Primary School all students participate in a weekly session promoting aspects of social and emotional health.
+These are some of the areas that SEL covers throughout the year:-

-The School Council SEEL Sub-Committee is established every year after the School Council Annual General Meeting.
-Our major focus is supporting the school’s SEEL program and getting parent input and involvement.
-The SEEL sub-committee is made up of parents and teachers and is always happy to welcome new members to contribute to their valuable work.
+The School Council SEL Sub-Committee is established every year after the School Council Annual General Meeting.
+Our major focus is supporting the school’s SEL program and getting parent input and involvement.
+The SEL sub-committee is made up of parents and teachers and is always happy to welcome new members to contribute to their valuable work.

 KidsMatter Primary is a mental health and wellbeing framework for primary schools and is proven to make a positive difference to the lives of Australian children.
 KidsMatter Primary provides the proven methods, tools and support to help schools work with parents and carers, health services and the wider community, to nurture happy, balanced kids.
 KidsMatter Primary significantly improved:

 -the mental health and wellbeing of students

 -the ability of parents, carers and teachers to help children deal with problems